 —Rakia Reynolds, Skai Blue Media

-5. Using Buzzwords
+5. Using buzzwords

 Whether you are talking to potential clients, users or investors, no one wants to feel like they don’t understand what acronyms you’re using or what you’re trying to convey.
-There is a reason politicians speak as plainly as possible—so they can get everyone on the same page and, thus, on board with their plan.
+There is a reason politicians speak as plainly as possible—so they can get everyone on the same page, and thus on board with their plan.

-—Kim Kaupe, ZinePak
+—Kim Kaupe, Bright Ideas Only

 Since entrepreneurs often think a mile a minute, they are often cutting into other people’s part of the conversation, thinking they know what they are about to say or already moving on to the next thought.
 More entrepreneurs need to dial it down, take a breath and actively listen.
 Speed is good in many situations, but it’s important to take in what others have to say.